Sony shares plunge as investors question TV revival

 Shares in Sony shares closed down 7.9 percent at 1,400 yen, after falling as much as 8.8 percent earlier in the session to the lowest level in a month.
 Thursday was public holiday in Japan.

-The maker of Bravia TVs, Vaio computers and PlayStation game consoles cut its sales forecast for TVs, cameras and DVD players on Wednesday and said it may report a 90 billion yen ($1.1 billion) net loss for the current fiscal year, scrapping its earlier net profit estimate of 60 billion yen.
+The maker of Bravia TVs, Vaio computers and PlayStation game consoles cut its sales forecast for TVs, cameras and DVD players on Wednesday and said it may report a 90 billion yen (686.2 million pounds) net loss for the current fiscal year, scrapping its earlier net profit estimate of 60 billion yen.

 It expects its TV division to report a 175 billion yen loss this financial year, including a 50 billion yen impairment charge.